 44. But the presence of a phosphonate group also comes with a distinct disadvantage: it prevents Tenofovir, by itself, from being developed as an orally administered drug.
-To combat this
+To combat phosphorylated, i.e. three phosphate groups need to be sequentially added to the drug molecule for the drug to be activated.
+Tenofovir, however, already has a single phosphate group analogue, a

-- prevents Tenofovir, by itself, from being developed as an orally administered drug.
+- it prevents Tenofovir, by itself, from being developed as an orally administered drug.
 To combat this problem, Gilead developed two different "prodrugs" of Tenofovir to allow it to be swallowed.
 Prodrugs are pharmacologically inactive compounds that can be more efficiently absorbed and then converted into the active form of the drug within the body.
 Gilead markets two different Tenofovir prodrugs: tenofovir disoproxil fumarate ("TDF") and tenofovir alafenamide fumarate ("TAF"). - 45.
 Tenofovir is almost always used alongside another NRTI, specifically either lamivudine ("3TC") or emtricitabine ("FTC").
 When an HIV virus becomes resistant to either 3TC or FTC, the virus's susceptibility to Tenofovir increases.
 Thus, the combination of Tenofovir with either 3TC or FTC makes it more difficult for the virus to develop resistance to a cART regimen. - 46.
 3TC and FTC are remarkably similar, varying by the substitution of only a single hydrogen atom in 3TC, with a fluorine atom in FTC in the 5-prime position of the cytosine ring.
 Both the United States Department of Health and Human Services ("HHS") and the World Health Organization ("WHO") guidelines stipulate that the drugs, when used for HIV treatment, can be used interchangeably.
 Any cART regimen using FTC can use 3TC instead, and vice versa, with no reduction in therapeutic efficacy. - 47.
 The ability to use 3TC instead of FTC is important to the antitrust claims here.
 Gilead owns and currently still has patent protection for FTC, but generic 3TC has been available in the United States since 2012.
 Thus, when generic Tenofovir (specifically, generic TDF) became available in December 2017, the price of cART regimens should have dropped precipitously because two generic NRTIs-3TC and TDF-were available in the marketplace.
 This complaint outlines how Gilead and its coconspirators prevented those price drops from occurring.

-48. The need to use multiple drugs in cART regimens can be a barrier to patient compliance.
+- 48. The need to use multiple drugs in cART regimens can be a barrier to patient compliance.
 To reduce this possible burden, multiple antiretroviral drugs are often coformulated together into a single pill.
 These are known as "fixed-dose combinations" or "FDCs."
-An FDC that has all of the components of a complete cART regimen in a single pill is known as a "single tablet regimen" or "STR."

-- 49. In addition to NRTIs and third agents, another class of drugs is sometimes used in cART regimens.
+An FDC that has all of the components of a complete cART regimen in a single pill is known as a "single tablet regimen" or "STR." - 49.
+In addition to NRTIs and third agents, another class of drugs is sometimes used in cART regimens.
 Pharmacokinetic enhancers, commonly referred to as "boosters," are drugs that are not taken for their anti-HIV properties, but rather for their ability to inhibit the breakdown of some third agents.
 Boosters work by inhibiting enzymes of the Cytochrome P450 class, which break down some antiretroviral drugs.
 All modern protease inhibitors, as well as one integrase inhibitor, elvitegravir, are commonly used with boosters. - 50.
 Two drugs are used as boosters-ritonavir ("RTV") and cobicistat ("COBI").
 Ritonavir is an antiretroviral drug of the protease inhibitor class that can be used in lower doses as a booster alongside third agents to inhibit their breakdown.
 Cobicistat has no anti-HIV properties itself, but rather works just to inhibit the breakdown of other antiretroviral drugs.
 Gilead owns and currently still has patent protection on COBI. - 51.
 Eleven distinct active pharmaceutical ingredients ("APIs") are most pertinent to this case.